 - Click the Create ticket link in the main menu (1). - Click the Clone link in the ticket that you want to copy.
 In this case, the new ticket will be filled automatically with the ticket and customer data of the original ticket.
-Also see Cloning a Ticket (2). - Click the Create ticket link in the context menu of a customer.
+Also see Cloning a Ticket (2). - Click the Create ticket link on the customer page.
 In this case, the new ticket will be filled automatically with the data of this customer.
 Also see Creating a Ticket for the Customer (3).